LauraHBui/Modelling-Crime-Data-2021/03-data-visualisation.Rmd

 Today we learn the basics of data visualization in `R` using a package called `ggplot2` within the `tidyverse`, one of the most popular packages for making high-quality, reproducible graphics.
 The framework on which `ggplot2` is based derives from [Hadley Wickham’s (2010) A Layered Grammar of Graphics](http://vita.had.co.nz/papers/layered-grammar.pdf).

 Wickham advances the work of *Grammar of Graphics* by proposing a layered approach to describe and build graphics in a structured manner.
 Layers, according to Wickham, are used to describe any graphic or visualization.
-The three primary layers are (1) the data, (2) the aesthetics, and (3) the geometric objects:
+Every layer comprises five parts, and the three primary ones are (1) the data, (2) the aesthetics, and (3) the geometric objects:

 <div style="margin-bottom:15px;">
 </div>